-How does an ERP system help with digital transformation for manufacturers?
+How does ERP help manufacturers with digital transformation?

 Benefits of digital transformation using Manufacturing ERP

 - Funding – To implement a new solution, especially an ERP system, is costly.
-Although it will bring about lots of positive change, the budget doesn’t always allow for it.
+Although it will bring about positive change, the budget doesn’t always allow it.

 Planning for digital transformation in manufacturing

-Transforming your manufacturing business digitally is not easy, but things worth doing are not usually easy.
-The need for modern digital technology is only going to increase and so are customer demands.
-Here are some steps to help you get your manufacturing business ready for a digital transformation with an ERP implementation.
+Digitally transforming your manufacturing business won’t be simple, but the benefits outweigh the long-term challenges.
+The need for modern digital technology will continue to increase, and so will customer demands.
+Here are some helpful steps to prepare your business for a digital transformation with an ERP implementation.

-Having the right technology is essential to satisfy all of the above-mentioned requirements.
-A modern manufacturing ERP system allows you to utilize the advancements of Industry 4.0, improve processes, gain insight, lower costs, improve the customer experience, and achieve greater success.
+Manufacturers must do what they can to maintain customer satisfaction and remain competitive.
+Having the right technology is essential for business growth and success.
+A modern manufacturing ERP system lets manufacturers incorporate Industry 4.0 technologies, improve processes, gain insight, lower costs, enhance the customer experience, and achieve greater success.